-Graduates make contributions to public health policy development at local and national levels and contribute to public health knowledge through scholarly inquiry and publication.
+Graduates of the Master of Public Health make contributions to public health policy development at local and national levels.
+They contribute to public health knowledge through scholarly inquiry and publication.
 They also demonstrate competence in planning and conducting research in public health.

 Many of our graduates go on to an academic career in teaching and research.

 If you complete the research pathway you may choose to progress to a PhD.

 All students must meet university entrance requirements to be admitted to the University.